DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- The Extend key can be set the old way as extend_key in [pkl] (but no layout entry is needed anymore!), as 'Ext Mod' or as ToM, e.g., 'VK/EXT VKey'
 	- Modifiers can be referred to by the first letters of their name so, e.g., 'LS' and 'LSh' both point to LShift.
 Also, VK or VKey = VirtualKey.
 	- Unicode points can be sent by the ~ prefix; a ~#### entry sends the U+#### character as used in MSKLC file entries.
-	- The shiftStates layout entry is now in the [layouts] section of layout.ini, spaced out so entries have more room and are clearer.
+	- The shiftStates layout entry is now in the [layouts] section of Layout.ini, spaced out so entries have more room and are clearer.
 	- Since Space/Tab are used to delimit layout entries, there are now special '&Spc' and '&Tab' PowerString entries for them.
 	- Dead key abbreviations are now by code point instead of numbered, as in MSKLC.
 Example: The .klc entry 02c7@ is a caron DK; in EPKL it becomes @2c7.
 	- Added a Compile_EPKL.bat file that compiles the source code by running AHK2Exe with default settings.